Youssefachouri/resources/en/about_statistics.md

     chart only gives an approximate location of where the scans originated. </p>

 <p>You may occasionally see scans from a different city or even country and it may seem surprising,
-    especially if your QR code could not have possibly moved there (for example, it is a sticker on your office entrance).
-This usually means that somebody with a mobile phone from that country scanned your code while being on mobile data in roaming.</p>
+    especially if your QR code could not have possibly gotten there (for example, if it is a sticker on your office entrance).
+This usually means that somebody with a mobile phone from that country scanned your code while being on mobile data roaming.</p>

 <h3>Last Scans</h3>